Puberty

 Pregnancy

 There used to be an old wives' tale that said, "A tooth lost for every child."
-While it may seem far fetched, it actually was based loosely in fact.
+While it may seem far-fetched, it actually was based loosely on fact.
 Your teeth and gums are affected by your pregnancy, just as other tissues in your body.
 Most commonly, women experience increased gingivitis beginning in the second or third month that increases in severity throughout the eighth month and begins to decrease in the ninth month.
-This condition, called pregnancy gingivitis, is marked by an increased amount of swelling, bleeding and redness in the gum tissue in response to a very small amount of plaque or calculus.
+This condition, called pregnancy gingivitis, is marked by an increased amount of swelling, bleeding, and redness in the gum tissue in response to a very small amount of plaque or calculus.
 This is caused by an increased level of progesterone in the system.

 You might benefit from more frequent professional cleanings during your second trimester or early third trimester.